Polarized Target Nuclear Magnetic Resonance Measurements with Deep Neural Networks: Methodology for Extraction of Polarization

 where $\theta = (\Delta U, \Delta C, \Delta\varphi)$ represents small, physically realistic perturbations sampled from bounded distributions, and $g(\cdot)$ represents the baseline-shape generating function of the circuit model.
 The augmented dataset is then

-As an example of variation with the deuteron 5 T cable length set to one $\lambda/2$, $U$ is varied between 0.001 - 1V, while $C_{\text{knob}}$ is varied between 0.150 - 0.300 pF, and phase is varied at $\pm$20\% from its optimal tune ($2\pi$).
+As an example, for a deuteron setup at $5~\mathrm{T}$ with the cable length set to one $\lambda/2$, $U$ is varied between $0.001$ and $1$~V, while $C_{\mathrm{knob}}$ is varied between $10$ and $100$~pF (with optional change of fixed capacitance), and phase is varied at $\pm$20\% from its optimal tune ($2\pi$).
 We note that phase changes affect the signal characteristics as well, which are a critical part of the training to make the model more generally robust to unintended tune shifts.

 The motivation for this augmentation strategy is two-fold.
 First, it increases the effective sample size $|\widetilde{\mathcal{D}}|$, which is known to reduce overfitting and improve generalization bounds through variance reduction in empirical risk minimization \cite{vapnik1998statistical,zhang2021survey}.
 Second, it expands the functional variability of the data distribution, thereby increasing the diversity of the hypothesis space the model must approximate.
 Formally, if $\mathcal{F}$ denotes the class of real-valued measurable functions capable of mapping signals to polarization values, i.e.,